MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 Here we will use the GLSL shading language, since it has variables and functions which map quite well to the mathematical operations we will perform here.
 On top of that we can easily then make a real time GR visualization shader.

-First of all we need a function that evaluates the metric tensor at a 4d point in space and time.
+First of all, we need a function that evaluates the metric tensor at a 4d point in space and time.
 Let's use the [Alcubierre warp drive](https://en.wikipedia.org/wiki/Alcubierre_drive) [7] metric as an example, since it is quite simple.

 ```glsl